shaunaks/python-monasca/README.md

 Once the configurations are modified to match your environment, you can start up the server by following the following instructions.

-To start the server, run the following command:
+To start the api server, run the following command:

     Running the server in foreground mode
     gunicorn -k eventlet --worker-connections=2000 --backlog=1000